Knowledge · DACH industrials

 Multi-generational ownership as lead signalMulti-generational ownership in about page, US commercial counterpart at front

-Engineer-led principal page (Werkleiter, CTO, head of engineering)US commercial leader, US engineering counterpart, US service-footprint lead
+Engineer-led owner page (Werkleiter, CTO, head of engineering)US commercial leader, US engineering counterpart, US service-footprint lead

 EUR-translated pricing, Stundensatz, framed as inputUSD fixed quote, US warranty in US-legible form, framed as outcome anchor